shipyardapp/Shipyard-Documentation/docs/blueprint-library/hightouch/hightouch-authorization.md

 # Hightouch Authorization

 To get started with any Hightouch Blueprints, you will need to create an API Key.
-This API Key is a secure way for Shipyard to access Hightouch and will be required for **every** Census Blueprint.
+This API Key is a secure way for Shipyard to access Hightouch and will be required for **every** Hightouch Blueprint.
 Additionally, you'll need a Sync ID.

 ## Creating a Hightouch API Key
 1. Log into [Hightouch](https://app.hightouch.com/).